Volunteering with WRAS

 We regularly have students from local schools and colleges complete their work placements with us.
 For more information please visit the 'Educational Resources' section of the website by clicking here.

 Under the Animal Welfare Act we have a legal responsibility to ensure that the casualties in our care are looked are properly.
 It is therefore important that volunteers are commited to their role and take the shared responsibility seriously.

-It is advised that people have an up-to-date tetenus injection or booster.
-Although we don't force people to be vaccinated, it is the volunteers responsibility to ensure they are covered, stay covered or take responsibility for their health and any resulting problems as a result of not being covered by tetenus vaccination.
+It is advised that people have an up-to-date tetanus injection or booster.
+Although we don't force people to be vaccinated, it is the volunteers responsibility to ensure they are covered, stay covered or take responsibility for their health and any resulting problems as a result of not being covered by tetanus vaccination.

 Please think about the following issues before you volunteer, if you wish to discuss any of these issue please feel free to raise your concerns below.

-Do you have any health and mobility issues and whether the voluntary role is suitable.
+Do you have any health and mobility issues?

 Are you about to go on holiday?

 Are you about to stay in hospital, have an operation, or have a baby?